By Saylık SeherandMalanii Oleh

 Follow @hackenclub on 𝕏 (Twitter)

-In the crypto realm, front-running is an operation where validators and MEV bots manipulate genuine transactions for financial gain through displacement, suppression or insertion.
+In the crypto realm, front-running is an operation where validators and MEV bots manipulate genuine transactions for financial gain through displacement, suppression, or insertion.

-As the tactics of front-runners evolve, so must the strategies to address them.
-DeFi platforms are responsible for implementing minimal slippage rate, commit-reveal schemes, batch transactions, smart contract audits, rate limiting, priority gas auctions, off-chain order relays, randomized transaction ordering, time-lock contracts, and sliding windows.
+DeFi platforms are responsible for implementing minimal slippage rates, commit-reveal schemes, batch transactions, smart contract audits, rate limiting, priority gas auctions, off-chain order relays, randomized transaction ordering, time-lock contracts, and sliding windows.